-This document has been prepared by the Rutgers Cooperative Extension Water Resources Program, with funding and direction from The Sustainable Township of Hamilton Green Team and the New Jersey Agricultural Experiment Station, to highlight green infrastructure opportunities within Hamilton Township.
+This document has been prepared by the Rutgers Cooperative Extension Water Resources Program, primarily funded by the 2020 Atlantic City Electric Sustainable Communities Grants Program, with direction from The Sustainable Township of Hamilton Green Team and the New Jersey Agricultural Experiment Station, to highlight green infrastructure opportunities within Hamilton Township.
 We would like to thank The Sustainable Township of Hamilton Green Team, the New Jersey Agricultural Experiment Station, and Hamilton Township for their input and support in creating this document.